 President & CEO

-Jim Wunderman is President and CEO of the Bay Area Council, a CEO-led public policy and advocacy organization formed in 1945 that works to make the Bay Area the most innovative, globally competitive and sustainable region in the world.
-Since becoming CEO in 2004, Wunderman has honed the Council’s regionalist approach to advocacy in key areas that impact the Bay Area’s economy and competitiveness, including: housing, transportation, workforce, water & climate resiliency, and gender equity and diversity, among others.
-Under his leadership, the Council has more than tripled in size.
-For the last four years he has been named one of the Top 100 movers and shakers in California politics by Capitol Weekly.
+Jim Wunderman is President and CEO of the Bay Area Council, a CEO-led public policy organization focused on making the San Francisco Bay Area and Silicon Valley the most globally competitive and economically productive region in the world.
+Since becoming President and CEO in April 2004, Jim has honed the Bay Area Council’s regionalist approach to advocacy in the key areas that impact the Bay Area’s economy and competitiveness, including: Business Climate, Education, Infrastructure, Healthcare, Transportation, Renewable Energy, Sustainability, Land Use, and Cyber security.
+The organization has received consistent acclaim for providing business leadership on these and other issues.

-Wunderman has led the Council’s efforts to advocate for billions of dollars in federal, state and regional funding for major transportation projects completed or currently under construction.
-He has worked to expand the Council’s leadership outside the region, including opening an office in Sacramento and overseas offices in Shanghai, Hangzhou and Nanjing, and partnering with the state to reopen the California-China Trade Office.
-Wunderman positioned the Council to lead in developing an innovative early education program – Talk, Read, Sing — and partnering with The Clinton Foundation to introduce it nationally.
-Under his leadership, the Council’s advocacy helped win important statewide education reform through local control funding.
-Wunderman has continued to play a key role in efforts to achieve consensus-based solutions to California’s water challenges, and is leading the region’s business community in the effort to make sure the economy is a primary driver of planning and regional sustainability efforts.
+Jim has played an instrumental role in securing federal, state and regional funding for major transportation projects completed or under construction.
+He has worked to support education improvement at all levels, with a particular focus on the use of data systems to inform decision making, as well as the early educational needs of young children.
+Under his leadership, the Bay Area Council has continued to play a key role in efforts to achieve consensus-based solutions to California’s water challenges, and is leading the region’s business community in the effort to make sure the economy is a primary driver of regional planning and sustainability efforts.

-Wunderman is a Visiting Professor at the UC Davis Graduate School of Management, teaching a course in Executive Leadership.
+Jim is a Visiting Professor at the UC Davis Graduate School of Management, teaching a course in Executive Leadership.
 He is a graduate of San Francisco State University, majoring in political science, and received an Associate’s Degree in Business Administration from Kingsborough College, City University of New York.
-He has four children and resides in Contra Costa County with his wife, Kristina.
+Jim resides in Contra Costa County with his wife, Kristina.
 He has four children.